Protests reveal generational divide in immigrant communities

 Kromah is not alone.
 Young people in the city’s East African communities came out to protest in droves following Floyd’s death.
 Despite tension, at times, between Black immigrants from Africa and Black people whose long history in the U.S. began with slavery, protesters united around decrying police brutality they said plagued their communities.

-The verse, “Somali lives, they matter here,” often followed the protest refrain of “Black lives, they matter here.”
+The verse “Somali lives, they matter here,” often followed the protest refrain of “Black lives, they matter here.”
 And one of the most widely shared images of last year’s protests was a video posted on social media showing a protester in a hijab and a long skirt kicking a tear gas cannister back toward law enforcement officers in riot gear.

 “I am Somali, I am Black American, I am Muslim,” 21-year-old Aki Abdi said.
 “If a cop pulls me over, he don’t know if I’m Somali or Black.
 They go hand in hand.”